chteufleur/HTTPAuthentificationOverXMPP/README.md

 __Bold config__ are mandatory.

 If ``http_bind_address_ipv4`` is set to ``0.0.0.0``, it will bind all address on IPv4 __AND__ IPv6.

+The lang messages file must be placed into the same directory than the configuration file.
+An example of this file can be found in [the repos](https://git.kingpenguin.tk/chteufleur/HTTPAuthentificationOverXMPP/src/master/messages.lang)

 ### Usage
 To ask authorization, just send an HTTP request to the path ``/auth`` with parameters: